Living with retinitis pigmentosa

 - I (probably) won’t be able to read somebody’s feelings in a dimly lit room, like a bar or restaurant, unless they intimate them to me tonally/verbally.

-I can’t take things for granted anymore.
+I can’t take little things for granted anymore.
 Diminutive tasks, like grabbing a straw from the bartray at a busy coffee shop without bumping into chairs or short people, have become accomplishments.

-People bristle whenever they hear or read somebody describe themself like this, but I’ve earned the right to say it: I’m very talented at what I do and I work very hard.
+I’ve earned the right to say it: I’m very talented at what I do and I work very hard.

 Finding the motivation to not only finish but crush my work was previously never a challenge for me, no matter what I was going through.
 Learning I was going blind – that I have a low-vision disability – and that there’s no cure abruptly changed that.